Privacy choices

 Product rankings, bands, labels, suggestions, or role hints that are useful guidance but not external standards.

-• The all-checks recommendation and best single candidate ranking are product guidance, not a WCAG requirement.
+• Strict Hue Codex heuristic recommendations and highest-contrast candidate ranking are product guidance, not WCAG requirements.

 • Gradient and palette readability signals use sampled or candidate pairs to prioritize review work.